MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/bookable-resource-multiple-roles.md

 ---
-title: Setup for a bookable resource to be priced or costed for mulitple roles on the same project
+title: Estimating the sales and cost of the project when a bookable resource plays mulitple roles on the same project
-description: This topic provides an overview of pricing dimensions.
+description: This topic provides an overview of how pricing dimensions can be used to support pricing and costing for a resource that plays mulitple roles on a project.
 author: rumant
 manager: kfend
 ms.custom: